 - This refers to the process used to determine whether or not someone is eligible for services through the Cuyahoga DD.

 - Employment First

 - An Ohio executive order that states community employment should be the preferred outcome for working age adults with developmental disabilities.

 - Evaluation & Assessment (E&A) is a process the Early Intervention team uses to address strengths, priorities and concerns of the child and family.
 The E&A then becomes a guidepost to determine eligibility and Early Intervention services a child would benefit from.

 - Evidence-based practice in the field of early childhood is the process that pulls together the best available research, knowledge from professional experts, and data and input from children and their caregivers, to identify and provide services, evaluated and proven to achieve positive outcomes for children and families.

 - Family Supports Program

-- Cuyahoga DD’s locally-funded program that helps pay for some services and resources for people with developmental disabilities who live at home with their families.
+- Cuyahoga DD’s locally-funded program that helps pay for some services and resources for people with developmental disabilities who live at home with their families or on their own.

 - Free Choice of Provider

 - Individuals have free choice of provider for all Medicaid services per state rule.
 Selected providers must be willing to bill Medicaid for services under the current reimbursement rates.
 Not all providers are Medicaid (IO/L1) providers.
 Your SA can help you find a provider who accepts your funding.